netdisco/netdisco-docker/README.md

 The `NETDISCO_RO_COMMUNITY` environment variable allows you to override the default of `public` (and avoiding the need to edit the configuration file).

+##  Rebuilding

+If you wish to build the images locally, use [this compose file](https://raw.githubusercontent.com/netdisco/netdisco-docker/refs/heads/master/compose.build.yaml).
+Note that it's not a mix-in:

+    docker-compose -f compose.rebuild.yaml build --no-cache

 ## Getting Support

 We have several other pages with tips for [understanding and troubleshooting Netdisco](https://github.com/netdisco/netdisco/wiki/Troubleshooting), [tips and tricks for specific platforms](https://github.com/netdisco/netdisco/wiki/Vendor-Tips), and [all the configuration options](https://github.com/netdisco/netdisco/wiki/Configuration).